Kitawah: Heritage listing

 Kitawah was listed on the Queensland Heritage Register on 23 June 2000 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Kitawah, constructed in 1912, is important in demonstrating the continued growth and development of the East Brisbane area in the early part of the 20th century and illustrating the way of life of affluent families over a period of eighty years.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Kitawah demonstrates the principal characteristics of a substantial timber urban residence.
 Set in extensive grounds and impressive in its scale, finish and design excellence, Kitawah is a key example of affluent domestic housing in Queensland.

 The place is important because of its aesthetic significance.

 The building exhibits outstanding architectural quality and has significance as a surviving, intact example of the mature work of important Queensland architect Robert S. (Robin) Dods.
 The handling of form, scale, materials and details are exemplary.
 In particular, the interior finishes and planning are highly intact and of superior quality.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

-Acknowledged as one of Dods most complex and sophisticated domestic designs, Kitawah demonstrates a high degree of creative achievement in the development of Queensland housing and has a special association with the work of RS Dods.
+Acknowledged as one of Dods complex domestic designs, Kitawah illustrates the development of Queensland housing and has a special association with the work of RS Dods.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-Acknowledged as one of Dods most complex and sophisticated domestic designs, Kitawah demonstrates a high degree of creative achievement in the development of Queensland housing and has a special association with the work of RS Dods.
-The residence also has an association with the Stephens family, the prominent Queensland family who built the house.
+Kitawah is acknowledged as one of Dods' domestic designs and demonstrates creative achievement in the development of Queensland housing.
+It also has a special association with the work of RS Dods.
+The residence also has an association with the Stephens family, who built the house.